 4.10.5.
-Field duplicate sample and its associated sample: No field duplicate sample was collected with this sample delivery group.
+Field duplicate sample and its associated sample: Sample FDUP09-102023 was identified as field duplicate of sample TMW13102023.
+No Perchlorate was detected in the field sample or associated field duplicate sample.

 4.10.6.
 Raw data was submitted for all samples.
-Sample MW30102023 (Lab ID# 23J115-01) was reviewed as stage 3 data deliverable.
+Sample MW37102023 (Lab ID# 23J128-01) was designated to be reviewed as stage 3 data deliverable.
 Raw data for this sample with all related QC samples was reviewed for stage 3 data validation.
 The results calculated from the raw data agreed with all the results reported in data summary reports.